 Curriculum coordinators or department chairs who attend all four sessions are eligible for a complimentary trial to the U.S. History series in Digital Editions (expires November 1, 2021).

-If you wish to register for more sessions, select the sessions (or the complete series to be registered for all four sessions in one step) and add them to your cart before checking out:
+If you wish to register for more sessions, select the sessions and add them to your cart before checking out:

 All are welcome.
 This webinar (and series) is most appropriate for curriculum coordinators, department chairs, U.S. History teachers, and those who teach electives that address issues of diversity and inclusion.